-(From the Blue Planet to the Red Planet was developed by The New Children’s Museum and the Connecticut Center for Advanced Technology through NASA’s CR4SMP #NNX10AK13G.
-Any opinions, findings, conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect those views of the National Aeronautics and Space Administration.)
+(From the Blue Planet to the Red Planet was developed by The Children’s Museum and the Connecticut Center for Advanced Technology through NASA’s CR4SMP #NNX10AK13G.
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect those views of the National Aeronautics and Space Administration.)

 The Stars of the Season

 Using the planetarium’s digital projection system, educators take visitors on a live tour of the current night sky.
 This program includes the current seasonal path of the Sun (with an explanation of the reason for the seasons), visible seasonal constellations, stories about the night sky, an explanation of the phases of the Moon, and how to locate any visible planets.
 This show changes with the current season!